Top 15 Automated API Testing Tools 2025

 7. Assertible (Best for Automated API monitoring & health checks)

-Assertible is an automated API testing tool that focuses on automation and reliability.
+Assertible is an automated API testing tool focused on reliability and continuous verification.

 Feature highlights:

-• Support automating API tests throughout CI/CD pipeline
+- Automate API tests throughout the CI/CD pipeline

-• Assist in running API tests after deployments and integrates with familiar tools (e.g., GitHub, Slack, and Zapier)
+- Run tests after deployments and integrate with GitHub, Slack, Zapier, and more

-SoapUI is a headless functional testing tool is dedicated to automate API testing.
-It allows users to test REST and SOAP APIs and Web Services with no hassles.
+SoapUI is a headless functional API testing tool designed to automate REST and SOAP API testing with minimal effort.

 For the Free package, users can:

-• Reuse load tests and security scans for functional test cases in just several steps with Reusability of Scripts feature
+- Reuse load tests and security scans for functional test cases

 For the Pro package, users can: